The Lake District Autumn 2016

-Keswick is essentially a market town, and filled with shops selling, walking clothes, lots of pubs and B &B ‘s.
+Keswick is essentially a market town, and it is filled with shops ,of which many sold walking clothes; as well there were lots of pubs and B &B ‘s.
 It wasn’t until the next morning that I saw the hills surrounding the town.
 A fine sight.

 The first walk we did on day 1 was taking a bus from Seatoller and walking to Castle Crag